haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.md

 <img src="img/slideout-panel10.png"/><br />

-If the form in slide-in panel creates new entities, or changes existing ones (Create Product Configurations, Add Attribute) primary action in the Slideout 按钮栏 should be a noun explaining the panel resulting action: "Generate Configurations", "Create Attribute", etc.
+If the form in slide-in panel creates new entities, or changes existing ones (Create Product Configurations, Add Attribute) primary action in the Slideout 按钮栏 should be a noun explaining the panel resulting action: "Generate Configurations", "Create Attribute", 等.
 Clicking that button will:
 <ol>
 	<li>Validate the form in Slideout. <br />If form has errors, it will show the error messages following the Error Messaging Pattern.
 If no errors found, it will:</li>